NeuralEnsemble/Networks_SIG/README.md

 An overview of the tasks which are ongoing and planned related to the work of this SIG can be found here: https://github.com/NeuralEnsemble/Networks_SIG/projects/1

+### CNS 2020

+A workshop on "Tools and resources for developing and sharing models in computational neuroscience" is being organised by members of the SIG as part of the fully online [CNS 2020 meeting](https://www.cnsorg.org/cns-2020) on 21st & 22nd July.
+More details [here](https://neuralensemble.github.io/Networks_SIG/CNS2020).

 ### CNS 2018

 A workshop entitled “Developing, standardising and sharing large scale cortical